-Depletion of ISW could be caused by increased pumping and/or reduced recharge (e.g., due to drought, climate change, or changes in irrigation rates or practices).
-Most of the pumped groundwater in the basin is used for agriculture; therefore, increased demand per irrigated acre or an increase in irrigated acreage could result in depletions to surface water.
-Natural and managed variability in the timing and magnitude of inter- and intra-basin diversions could also affect recharge and available surface water and lead to ISW depletion.
-Additionally, efforts to move from flood irrigation (commonly practiced on the south and west sides of the valley) to spray irrigation could increase irrigation efficiency but also potentially reduce recharge, leading to lower groundwater level and hence, ISW depletion.
-The inter-basin diversion from the Little Truckee River supplies substantial surface water (6,693 acre-feet on average from 1959 to 2020) to Sierra Valley during the irrigation season.
-In a warming climate, reduced snowpack and spring and summer runoff could affect the availability of water from the Little Truckee Diversion.
-Other factors related to climate change such as decreased precipitation and increased evapotranspiration could also lead to ISW depletion.
+427 Depletion of ISW could be caused by increased pumping and/or reduced recharge (e.g., due to 428 drought, climate change, or changes in irrigation rates or practices).
+Most of the pumped groundwater in the basin is used for agriculture; therefore, increased demand per irrigated acre 429 430 or an increase in irrigated acreage could result in depletions to surface water.
+Natural and 431 managed variability in the timing and magnitude of inter- and intra-basin diversions could also 432 affect recharge and available surface water and lead to ISW depletion.
+Additionally, efforts to 433 move from flood irrigation (commonly practiced on the south and west sides of the valley) to 434 spray irrigation could increase irrigation efficiency but also potentially reduce recharge, leading 435 to lower groundwater level and hence, ISW depletion.
+The inter-basin diversion from the Little 436 Truckee River supplies substantial surface water (6,693 acre-feet on average from 1959 to 437 2020) to Sierra Valley during the irrigation season. [may need to clarify the implications of this 438 further] In a warming climate, reduced snowpack and spring and summer runoff could affect the 439 availability of water from the Little Truckee Diversion.
+Other factors related to climate change 440 such as decreased precipitation and increased evapotranspiration could also lead to ISW